 Really different, isn’t it?
 But so much simpler and cleaner and more minimalist.
 I liked where it was going!

 While I liked the minimalist appeal of the poppy, I was missing that wonderful napthol red orange.
 And I knew I couldn’t finish the background until I had it added so I could check my lights and darks for balance.
 Rather than a brush, I used some palette knives that were successful in the lower part.
 If you’ve never tried working with palette knives, they really keep you from getting too tight.
 I highly recommend them when you’re getting stuck.

 I worked on that left side sky for the longest time.
 I thought I wanted black, then green, then a bit of red…over and over until I finally liked it.
 I know this is trial and error, but it’s also practice.
 How many times have we heard just practice as much as you can and oh, don’t forget to have fun too!

 12×12 deep canvas, mixed media entitled “Poppy on Seafoam”, ready to hang.
-In my Etsy shop!
+SOLD!

 Looking for your comment?
 Thanks to SPAM, yours is in the sorting queue.
 Give it 24 hours!